 Echar una mano is an idiom that means “to help out,” or as a similar idiom in English: “to give a hand.”

 Sorry, I’ve always wanted to include LOL in my writing and be able to justify it.
-Echarse a reír a carcajadas means to laugh out loud.
-You can simply reírte, or laugh, but when you te echas a reír a carcajadas it’s because it’s something hilarious, like LOL.
+Echarse a reír a carcajadas means to laugh so hard you’re cackling.
+You can simply reírte, or laugh, but when te echas a reír a carcajadas it’s because it’s something super hilarious.

 17. To Back Out

 When you have given your word and committed to something, like getting married and suddenly back out, the Spanish expression for that is echarse para atrás.